acmccs/chairguide/guide.md

 accepted (142 out of 198).

-**Note: ** I can share the google sheet we used to model PC load and keep track of PC candidates with PC chairs on request, but don't want to make this public since it includes non-public information such as people that we ended up not inviting to the PC, or who declined invitations.
+**Note: ** I can share the google sheet we used to model PC load and keep track of PC candidates with individual PC chairs on request, but don't want to make this public since it includes non-public information such as people that we ended up not inviting to the PC, or who declined invitations.

 # Reviewing Schedule